-A four-time winner of New Zealand's national surfing championships, and winner of the 1996 Billabong Pro-Junior Series, Quinn comes from a surfing mad family - his younger brother Jay and sister Holly have both won national titles, his mother is an advocate for Women's surfing and his father was a national official.
+Four-time winner of New Zealand's national surfing championships and winner of the 1996 Billabong Pro-Junior Series, Pro Surfer Quinn comes from a surfing mad family.
+His younger brother Jay and sister Holly have both won national titles, his mother is an advocate for Women's surfing and his father was a national official.

-During the 1990s, Quinn took part in the World Qualifying Series and in 1999 Maz became the first New Zealander to win a WQS event and in 2001 he became the first New Zealander ever to qualify for the World Championship Tour, in doing so becoming one of the world's top 44 ranked male surfers.
+During the 1990s, Quinn took part in the World Qualifying Series and in 1999 became the first New Zealander to win a WQS event.
+In 2001, he became the first New Zealander ever to qualify for the World Championship Tour, and in doing so, became part of the world's top 44 ranked male pro surfers.

 In 2009, Quinn helped to stage the Quiksilver Maz Quinn King of the Groms, a national surfing event for youth.